 - Have a compelling CTA on your signup form relevant to the blog post content;

-- If possible, ask your subscribers follow-up questions in the first email you send them – ask them about their business size, industry, number of employees, main struggle etc. – the more information you collect about your subscribers at this stage, the easier it will be for you later to convert them into paying customers with the right newsletter content;
+- If possible, ask your subscribers follow-up questions in the first email you send them – ask them about their business size, industry, number of employees, main struggle, etc. – the more information you collect about your subscribers at this stage, the easier it will be for you later to convert them into paying customers with the right newsletter content;

-- Make sure you indicate you intend to send a newsletter the people who download your lead magnet – to be compliant with the GDPR;
+- Make sure you indicate you intend to send a newsletter to the people who download your lead magnet – to be compliant with the GDPR;

-- Before you start displaying your lead magnets on your website/blog, make sure you have prepared 4-6 follow up ‘nurturing’ emails in your autoresponder:
+- Before you start displaying your lead magnets on your website/blog, make sure you have prepared 4-6 follow-up ‘nurturing’ emails in your autoresponder:

 - Autoresponders are sequences of emails sent automatically to your reader at pre-defined time intervals – when they sign up for your newsletter or download a lead magnet;

-- Make sure the autoresponder presents value to your reader – it can e.g. talk about how to solve their main problem in 4 steps, or discuss the benefits of using your product for this particular audience segment (remember to focus on the benefits for your audience, not on the features!)
+- Make sure the autoresponder presents value to your reader – it can e.g. talk about how to solve their main problem in 4 steps or discuss the benefits of using your product for this particular audience segment (remember to focus on the benefits for your audience, not on the features!)

 - Congratulations!
-Now that you have turned your B2B email marketing into lead generation machine.
+Now that you have turned your B2B email marketing into a lead generation machine.
 As you grow your audience, make sure you use your newsletters to convert the subscribers into paying customers.
 How?
 See the following steps below 😉

 B2B email marketing for the consideration stage – Middle-of-the-funnel B2B email marketing

-Now that your audience has read a few of your blog posts, downloaded a freebie from your website and read a few of your newsletters – they are fairly familiar with your brand.
+Now that your audience has read a few of your blog posts, downloaded a freebie from your website, and read a few of your newsletters – they are fairly familiar with your brand.

 If you did step #1 right, they will be now moving into the consideration stage – thinking about whether they should buy your product or service or not.